antennapedia/antennapedia.com/src/thick/mj_lamped.md

 ---
 ## One

-No one blamed Glenn, least of all Malcolm himself, later on, once he'd recovered.
+No one blamed Glen, least of all Malcolm himself, later on, once he'd recovered.
 Everyone understood that a man can only be pushed so far before he snaps.
-Or a woman, for that matter, but in this case it was Glenn, and a comment about sexual proclivities, and an office lamp that was to hand.
+Or a woman, for that matter, but in this case it was Glen, and a comment about sexual proclivities, and an office lamp that was to hand.
 And, of course, the memory of the punch to the nose that Malcolm had himself delivered not so long ago.

 That merely resulted in blood.
-That the lamp would send Malcolm to hospital with a concussion surprised everyone, most especially Glenn.
+That the lamp would send Malcolm to hospital with a concussion surprised everyone, most especially Glen.
 That Malcolm would wake up with no memory of the last decade went beyond surprising to shocking.

 Especially to Jamie.
 Oh, Malcolm remembered Jamie.
 Jamie was the only person in the hospital room whom Malcolm knew at all.
 It's just that he didn't remember anything *important*.